-First, modifying the default virtual host that is already present in the OpenLiteSpeed configuration so that we can use it for our WordPress installation.
-First, log in to the OpenLiteSpeed WebAdmin panel at https://your-ip-address:7080.
+First, modify the default virtual host that is already present in the OpenLiteSpeed configuration so that we can use it for our WordPress installation.
+First, log in to the OpenLiteSpeed WebAdmin panel at

 Once logged into the OLS WebAdmin Pick “Virtual Hosts” in the menu bar and click on the “View” link: